nickc1/skedm/docs/quick-example.rst

   \frac{dz}{dt} = xy - \beta z

-After numerically solving this system of equations, we are going to make forecasts of the `x` time series.
+After numerically solving this system of equations, we are going to make forecasts of the :math:`x` time series.
 Note that this series, while completely deterministic (there is no randomness associated with any of the above equations), is a classic `chaotic system`_.
 Chaotic systems are notoriously difficult to forecast (e.g. weather) due to their sensitive dependance on initial conditions and corresponding positive Lyapunov exponents.

 There is a function in ``skedm.data`` that numerically solves the lorenz system using scipy's built in integrator with a step size of 0.1 seconds.
 For example::